How to Install Zabbix 7.0 on Debian 12 / 11 (Easy Setup)

-Zabbix server is installable on any Linux distribution, but in this tutorial, I will show you how to install latest Zabbix 6.0 LTS or 6.4 standard release on Debian 11 (Bullseye).
+Zabbix server is installable on any Linux distribution, but in this tutorial, I will show you how to install latest Zabbix 7.0 LTS release on Debian 12 _(bookworm) or 11 (Bullseye).

 Zabbix is 100% free open-source ultimate enterprise-level software designed for monitoring availability and performance of IT infrastructure components.
 You can read a case-study about Zabbix popularity and find out more about open-source movement in this article.